Stadium update/Lateral statement

 After several months of discussions we are now in negotiations with a major Pension Fund, for them to forward fund

-the entire project cost and I am confident we will be exchanging a funding transaction by the calendar year end.
+t and I am confident we will be exchanging a funding transaction by the calendar year end.

 However, there are a number of Conditions Precedent within the commercial terms which need to be discharged prior

-to completion of the funding agreement.
+to completion of the funding agreement

 They have worked tirelessly to discharge all of the conditions so that the above funding agreement can be agreed and finalised.